Tyrone Taylor Preview, Player Props: Brewers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.98 team ERA that ranks eighth across all MLB pitching staffs.
+- The Yankees' 4.01 team ERA ranks 10th among all MLB pitching staffs.

-- Severino gets the start for the Yankees, his 18th of the season.
-He is 4-8 with a 6.75 ERA and 74 strikeouts in 85 1/3 innings pitched.
+- The Yankees are sending King (4-5) to make his fifth start of the season.
+He is 4-5 with a 2.88 ERA and 91 strikeouts through 78 2/3 innings pitched.

-- The righty's last appearance came on Saturday against the Houston Astros, when he went four innings, surrendering four earned runs while giving up six hits.
+- The righty last appeared on Sunday against the Houston Astros, when he tossed five innings, allowing one earned run while giving up five hits.

-- In 18 games this season, the 29-year-old has a 6.75 ERA and 7.8 strikeouts per nine innings, while allowing a batting average of .303 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.